ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 ### Commonly Used R Functions

-The following is a list of R functions we used from other packages or in base R to generate our results.
+The following is a list of R functions we used from other packages to generate our results.

+  - `rpart()` from `rpart` implements CART.
   - `utility.gen()` from `synthpop` calculates the *pMSE*-ratio and
     other utility metrics.